 A lot of the times when people think of product ideas that are supposed to solve problems, people try to think of unconventional situations in which a product can fix under the guise that it will make the product more unique and therefore, more viable to market and sell to customers.
 However, The Gravity Blanket proves this idea wrong.

-The gravity blanket is a blanket that looks like any other – but, rather than having a unique design, the selling point of this product is that the blanket it heavily weighted blanket that helps cure sleeping problems, stress and anxiety.
+The gravity blanket is a blanket that looks like any other – but rather than having a unique design, the selling point of this product is that the blanket is a heavily weighted blanket that helps cure sleeping problems, stress and anxiety.

 The blanket weight can range from 15 to 25 pounds and is modelled based on the principle that the blanket should weigh around 10% of your body weight.
 It is backed by science that has proved that having “deep touch pressure stimulation,” which simulates the feeling of being held or hugged, increases hormones such as serotonin and melatonin.